Taskeract Taskeract

 • Git — Taskeract uses git worktrees to isolate agent sessions.
 Git 2.20 or later is required.

-• An AI coding agent — At least one supported agent must be installed: Claude Code, OpenAI Codex CLI, Google Gemini CLI, or OpenCode.
+• An AI coding agent — At least one supported agent must be installed: Claude Code, OpenAI Codex CLI, or OpenCode.
 Taskeract uses the credentials you've already configured for each agent, so make sure you're logged in and authenticated before adding them.

 • A Taskeract account — Sign up at taskeract.com/sign-up to activate your license.